CSC207-UofT/course-project-tut0201-007/phase0/progress_report.md

   * CourseCreator: Populates new Course Object using APIWorker
   * Scheduler: Generates Schedules using filters
   * IcsCreator: Create ICS file for a Session
 # Scenario Walk-Through Summary
 The program takes User Input of 2 courses, parses the courses with **CommandLine**, and creates a Schedule with Scheduler, and outputs the schedule to the CLI.
 It also uses CourseCreator to create a Course for one of the courses, and outputs that course to the CLI.

 # Open Questions
 * Is there a way we can use our Filters to make the schedule generation more efficient?
 Right now we plan to get all permutations, and check if they meet our Filter's specifications after.
 * What would be the best way to structure our Session and Course objects to allow for useful user specifications?
-* What optimization methods would work well for this project?
-Caching?
-Multi-threading?
-Run time analysis?

 # What's Worked Well so Far
 * The GitHub Projects tool has been especially helpful in organizing tasks and distributing the workload so that everyone is on the same page.
 It has also been a good place to plan future ideas for the project that can be implemented in later phases.
 * The University of Toronto API has worked well.
 The API provides a lot of information about courses, which makes the schedule creator program's ability to generate schedules based on user specification far more powerful and flexible.
-* Meeting consistently outside of tutorial time, even over voice calls, has proved to be incredibly useful in terms of getting everybody onto the same page and updating on work.

 # Group Member Work Overview

 **TODO**: Put "a brief summary of what each group member has been working on and what they plan to work on next.".
 Make sure formatting matches between different people.